amorel/quote-generator/README.md

 ## Acknowledgments

-This project uses quotes data from a curated list for demonstration purposes.
+This project uses quotes, authors, and tags data from a curated list for demonstration purposes.